 The host will introduce the dishes we will be preparing, and she will tell us what needs to be done.
 In “Brigade de cuisine” terms, she’s like the “chef de cuisine” and each of us takes on the role of a “commis”.

 At the end of the session, we tally up the amount spent on groceries and split the costs evenly amongst those attending.
 As experienced in previous sessions, the hosts usually contribute pantry items which we need in small amounts e.g. herbs and spices, salt and pepper, so there is no need for additional purchases.
-With these contributions, the cost of our meals typically averages between 6 and 10 Euro per person.

 So that the host is not overwhelmed by the amount of dirty dishes at the end of the session, we clean up as we work, and help tidy up the kitchen and dining area before we leave.